saksham-joshi/SRON/README.md

 ## How SRON is developed?

-SRON is developed using the C++ programming language (GCC compiler).
+SRON version 2.1 and before were developed in C++11 using GCC compiler and the next version 2.2 is developed in C++23 using Clang compiler.
 Both the compiler and interpreter feature a highly sophisticated architecture.
 The source code is available for free to review.
 Note that some parts of code is still hidden for security purposes.

 The design and implementation of SRON took Saksham over a year to finalize, ensuring optimal performance and reliability.
 Detailed development logs documenting the entire journey of SRON's creation are available on [LinkedIn](https://www.linkedin.com/pulse/part-1-how-i-developed-sron-saksham-joshi-wqoac/), authored by Saksham Joshi.